onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

 ```

 ## Building a ECU package
-To make the encoding/decoding functions available to Brane, we have to perform following steps:
+To make the encoding/decoding functions available to Brane, we have to perform three tasks:

 1. Make it explicit for Brane how to run the underlying code of the functions.
 2. Make it explicit for Brane which input parameters to use, and what output to expect.
 3. Make small adjustments to the code to make it compatible with Brane.

-To make explicit for Brane how to run the encoding/decoding functions and describe the input/output parameters, we write a configuration file, conventionally name `container.yml`.
-In the `container.yml` file we define how Brane can run this code, and specify: the list of dependencies that are required (based on the [Ubuntu repository](https://packages.ubuntu.com/focal/)); which files will be used; and what file to consider as entrypoint:
+To make explicit for Brane how to run the encoding/decoding functions and describe the input/output parameters, we write a configuration file, conventionally named `container.yml`.
+In this file we describe how Brane can run this code, we specify: the list of system dependencies that are required (based on the [Ubuntu repository](https://packages.ubuntu.com/focal/)); which files will be used; and what file to consider the entrypoint:

 ```yaml
 dependencies: